latinacode/Create-a-Tableau-Story/README.md

 # Udacity-Tableau-Story-Prosper
 Udacity DAND December 2017 - May 2018.
-Project 8: Crate a Tableau Story.
+Last project: Create a Tableau Story.

 # Project Overview
 For this project, you will create a data visualization using Tableau that tells a story or highlights trends or patterns in a data set.
 Your work should be a reflection of the theory and practice of data visualization, such as visual encodings, design principles, and effective communication.